The Age of the Understatement (song)

 "The Age of the Understatement" is the first single released by The Last Shadow Puppets.
 It was released on 14 April 2008 in the United Kingdom on Domino Records.
 The song is the title track from the band's debut album The Age of the Understatement.

 Music video

-The video was shot in Moscow, Russia by French director Romain Gavras, and features Turner and Kane walking through the Russian capital.
+The video was shot in Moscow, Russia, by French director Romain Gavras, and features Turner and Kane walking through the Russian capital.
 Gavras chose to shoot in Russia, as the song had "a western feel to it," and "Russia is kind of like the new Wild West."
 He described it as, "The most difficult shot, I've ever done." due to the long hours, the cold temperatures, and the fact they had, "to bribe a few people - including the police, who were with us all the time when we were filming."
-Gavras would later describe the shoot as "crazy" saying: "On the other side of the camera, it was a training camp with tanks shooting all the time, totally unsafe."
+Gavras later described the shoot as "crazy" saying: "On the other side of the camera, it was a training camp with tanks shooting all the time, totally unsafe."
 The video won Best Cinematography at the 2008 UK Music Video Awards, and was featured on Pitchforks Top 40 Music Videos of 2008 list.